jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Configuring Sockets

-To configure the sockets, you will need any of the following rule results:
+To configure the sockets, you will need any of the following rule actions:

 -   `bindHost`: Specifies the binding host name or address for all sockets
--   `bindTcpPortRange`: Specifies a binding port range for all TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+-   `bindTcpPortRange`: Specifies a binding port range for all TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `bindUdpPortRange`: Specifies a binding port range for all UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+-   `bindUdpPortRange`: Specifies a binding port range for all UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `clientSocketSetting`: Specifies a socket setting for the client socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `clientSocketSetting`: Specifies a socket setting for the client socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `externalFacingBindHost`: Specifies the binding host name or address for all external-facing sockets
--   `externalFacingBindTcpPortRange`: Specifies a binding port range for all external-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+-   `externalFacingBindTcpPortRange`: Specifies a binding port range for all external-facing TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `externalFacingBindUdpPortRange`: Specifies a binding port range for all external-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+-   `externalFacingBindUdpPortRange`: Specifies a binding port range for all external-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `externalFacingSocketSetting`: Specifies a socket setting for all external-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `externalFacingSocketSetting`: Specifies a socket setting for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `internalFacingBindHost`: Specifies the binding host name or address for all internal-facing sockets
--   `internalFacingBindUdpPortRange`: Specifies a binding port range for all internal-facing UDP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
+-   `internalFacingBindUdpPortRange`: Specifies a binding port range for all internal-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `internalFacingSocketSetting`: Specifies a socket setting for all internal-facing sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `internalFacingSocketSetting`: Specifies a socket setting for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socketSetting`: Specifies a socket setting for all sockets (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socketSetting`: Specifies a socket setting for all sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onBindRequest.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socks5.onBindRequest.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onBindRequest.listenBindHost`: Specifies the binding host name or address for the listen socket if the provided host address is all zeros
 -   `socks5.onBindRequest.listenBindPortRange`: Specifies a binding
-port range for the listen socket if the provided port is zero (This rule result can be specified multiple times with each rule result specifying another port range)
+port range for the listen socket if the provided port is zero (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onBindRequest.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule result can be specified multiple times with each rule result specifying another socket setting)
+-   `socks5.onBindRequest.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onConnectRequest.prepareTargetFacingSocket`: Specifies the boolean
 value to indicate if the target-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the